SegataLab/cFMD/README.md

   <!---- BUSCO_taxonomy: assinged taxonomy according to BUSCO---!>

 <!---- **cFMD_sgbs_prokaryotic** and **cFMD_sgbs_eukaryotic** (unique key= sgb_id)
-  - sgb_id: identification number of the SGB in MetaRefSGB
+  - sgb_id: identification number of the SGB in fSGB
   - Unknown: can have three values, kSGB (short for knownSGB, i.e. a cluster containing at least one isolate genome) uSGB (unknownSGB, cluster containing only reconstructed genomes),  or ufSGB (unknownfoodSGB, cluster containing only reconstructed genomes from food samples and hence newly introduced)
   - Level of assigned taxonomy: species if containing at least one reference genome, otherwise lowest taxonomic rank assignable